-Through extensive use of contemporary materials, you will enhance your linguistic as well as your analytical skills, and examine important issues in contemporary Italian culture and society.
-You will also be introduced to professional areas of language training, like translation and interpreting.
+Through extensive use of contemporary materials, you will enhance and diversify your critical and creative skills, and examine important issues in contemporary Italian culture and society.

 You will be able to study in depth an extremely wide variety of periods and aspects of Italian culture and literature.